-and duration that are recorded in slow logs.
+and durations that are recorded in slow logs.
 For more information, see Query slow logs.

-Note The amount of time that is taken to run a statement is measured in microseconds.
+Note The amount of time that is taken to execute a statement is measured in microseconds.

 - Assess and disable commands that cause a high risk and consume a large amount of CPU resources, such as FLUSHALL, KEYS, and HGETALL.
 For more information, see Disable high-risk commands.

 - Optimize your application.
 For example, do not frequently sort data.

-- Optional:Use the following methods to modify the instance based on your business settings:
+- Optional:Use one of the following methods to modify the instance based on your business settings:

-- In most cases, the issue is caused by hotkeys.
-You can analyze the slow logs and audit logs, and then check the hotkeys on each node.
+- Analyze the slow logs and audit logs, and then check the hotkeys on each node.
 This way, you can resolve the issue or slightly decrease CPU utilization.
 For more information, see Query real-time and historical hotkeys.

 Optimize short-lived connections

-Connections are frequently established.
+Connections to an ApsaraDB for Redis instance are frequently established.
 As a result, a large amount of resources of the ApsaraDB for Redis instance are consumed.
 In this case, CPU utilization is high, the number of established connections is large, and the queries per second (QPS) does not reach the expected value.

 Disable AOF persistence

 By default, append-only file (AOF) persistence is enabled for ApsaraDB for Redis instances.
 If an ApsaraDB for Redis instance runs with heavy loads, frequent AOF operations may increase CPU utilization.

 Disable AOF persistence if this does not adversely affect your business.
 In addition, you can back up the Redis data during off-peak hours or during the maintenance window to minimize the impact.